modelcontextprotocol-community/working-groups/README.md

 - Promoting to Reference SDKs as language-specific innovations after demonstrated value within a language ecosystem
 - Standardizing successful language-specific innovations across all Reference SDKs when proven valuable in multiple contexts
 - Inclusion in the specification only when proven essential for ecosystem interoperability

-> **Example**: A new authentication mechanism might start as documentation in Working Group artefacts, then become a language-specific innovation in one Reference SDK.
-If successful, it could be standardized across all SDKs, with corresponding Supporting Resources created.
-Only after proving its value across multiple implementations would it be considered for inclusion in the specification itself, which would then trigger updates to all layers below.

 ### Decision Making